Cooper Kupp Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Matchup vs. Detroit

-- The Lions have the NFL's 20th-ranked pass defense this season, giving up 270.5 yards per game through the air.
+- This week Kupp will face the NFL's 20th-ranked pass defense (270.5 yards allowed per game).

-- The Lions have surrendered 12 touchdowns through the air (2.0 per game).
-They are 22nd in the NFL in that category.
+- With 12 passing TDs allowed this season, the Lions defense is ranked 22nd in the NFL.

 Recent Performances

-- In last week's outing against the Giants, Kupp was targeted 12 times, totaling 130 yards on nine receptions while scoring two touchdowns.
+- Kupp put together a 130-yard performance against the Giants last week on nine catches while being targeted 12 times and scoring two touchdowns.

-- Kupp's 21 catches have gotten him 286 yards (95.3 per game) and two touchdowns during his last three games.
-He was targeted 35 times.
+- Kupp has reeled in 21 passes (on 35 targets) for 286 yards (95.3 per game) and two touchdowns over his last three outings.

 Kupp's Los Angeles Teammates